Bennet-Ukoh/alx-pre_course/0x01-git/README.md

-learning how to use git the right way
+learning how to use git the right way pays